How to Create a Solana (SOL) Wallet

 What Is a Solana Wallet Address?

-A Solana wallet address is a specific set of 43 or 44 characters, usually starting with a letter, assigned to your wallet on the Solana blockchain.
-It enables you to manage SOL and other tokens built on the Solana blockchain.
 It’s public and can be shared with users you want to receive tokens from.
 However, only you can access and move the tokens, since you own the private key.

 Here’s an example of a Solana wallet address: